aws-solutions/centralized-logging-with-opensearch/docs/en/implementation-guide/domains/alarms.md

 Once you have created the alarms, a confirmation email will be sent to your email address.
 You need to click the **Confirm** link in the email.

-Go to the CloudWatch Alarms page by clicking the **General configuration > Alarms > CloudWatch Alarms** link on the Log Hub console , link location shown as follows:
+Go to the CloudWatch Alarms page by choosing the **General configuration > Alarms > CloudWatch Alarms** link on the Centralized Logging with OpenSearch console, and the link location is shown as follows:

 ![](../../images/domain/cloudwatch-alarm-link-en.png)

-Make sure that all the alarms are in **OK** status.
-Because you might have missed the notification if alarms have changed it's status before subscription.
+Make sure that all the alarms are in **OK** status because you might have missed the notification if alarms have changed its status before subscription.

 !!!
 Warning "Note"

-    Note that alarm will not send SNS notification to your email address if triggered before subscription!
-Which means that if your newly created alarm is triggered right after it's creation, you will not be able to get notifications.
-We recommend you check the alarms status after enabling the OpenSearch alarms, if you see any alarm which is in **In Alarm** status, please fix that issue first.
+    The alarm will not send SNS notification to your email address if triggered before subscription.
+We recommend you check the alarms status after enabling the OpenSearch alarms.
+If you see any alarm which is in **In Alarm** status, you should fix that issue first.

 ## Delete alarms

-1. Log in to the Log Hub console.
+1. Log in to the Centralized Logging with OpenSearch console.
 2. In the navigation pane, under **Domains**, choose **OpenSearch domains**.
 3. Select the domain from the table.
 4. Choose the **Alarms** tab.